-Customer shall pay the base remuneration as well as the usage-based remuneration as agreed upon conclusion of the Agreement.
+If remuneration has been agreed upon, Customer shall pay the base remuneration as well as usage-based remuneration as stipulated upon conclusion of the Agreement.

-Requests shall be billable in terms of Section 8.1 if (i) the API Request has been successfully transmitted using the API and (ii) there has been a valid API Response in accordance with the Documentation.
-Server errors shall be deemed as valid API Response only if they occur due to failures on the Customer’s side, including the use of incorrect, incompatible or insufficient Content or other use of the API which does not comply with the technical requirements set out in the Service Specification or Documentation provided by DeepL.
-Texts entered into the Web-Translator shall be billable in terms of Section 8.1 if translated and displayed in the Web-Translator.
+API Requests shall be billable in terms of Section 9.1 if (i) the API Request has been successfully transmitted using the API and (ii) there has been a valid API Response in accordance with the Documentation.
+Server errors shall be deemed as valid API Response only if they occur due to failures on Customer’s side, including the use of incorrect, incompatible or insufficient Content or other use of the API which does not comply with the technical requirements set out in the Service Specification or Documentation provided by DeepL.
+Texts entered into the DeepL Pro Translator shall be billable in terms of Section 9.1 if translated and displayed in the DeepL Pro Translator.

 All amounts are understood to include VAT.

-For new customers signing up for the DeepL Pro API plan, if, in the first billing period, the Customer’s usage reaches a total of 50 EUR, DeepL reserves the right to charge the credit card provided by the Customer immediately.
-This serves as a guarantee of payment and occurs only in the first billing period: Subsequent billing occurs at the end of each billing period, unless the base price and usage costs reach a total of 500 EUR (see Section 8.6).
+For new Customers signing up for the DeepL Pro API plan and paying by credit card, if, for the first time in a billing period, Customer’s usage reaches a total of 50 EUR, DeepL reserves the right to charge the credit card provided by Customer immediately.
+This serves as a guarantee of payment and occurs only once: Subsequent billing occurs at the end of each billing period, unless the base price and usage costs reach a total of EUR 250 (see Section 9.7).

-For products with a variable remuneration, the base remuneration and usage-based remuneration is due at the end of each billing period, as long as it does not exceed EUR 500.00.
-Base and usage-based remuneration is due in steps of EUR 500.00 which will be charged from Customer’s credit card once the amount is reached.
-Any remaining amount and any amount below EUR 500.00 is due at the end of each month.
+For Products with a variable remuneration, the base remuneration and usage-based remuneration is due at the end of each billing period, as long as it does not exceed EUR 250.
+Base and usage-based remuneration is due in steps of EUR 250 which will be charged to Customer’s credit card once the amount is reached.
+Any remaining amount and any amount below EUR 250 are due at the end of each month.
 Customer will receive a monthly invoice on the overall monthly remuneration paid.

-DeepL reserves the right to suspend Customer’s access to the API if any due remuneration cannot be charged from Customer’s credit card and Customer has not paid the due remuneration within 3 Business Days upon written notice by DeepL (email sufficient).
-DeepL shall inform the Customer of an impending suspension at least 3 Business Days in advance.
-DeepL will restore access without undue delay, at least within 3 Business Days, if all outstanding debts have been paid.
-If the due remuneration which cannot be charged exceeds twice the total value of charges successfully paid by the Customer to DeepL in before, DeepL reserves the right to suspend the account immediately, informing the Customer immediately about the suspension (email sufficient).
+DeepL reserves the right to suspend Customer’s access to the Products if Customer has not paid the due remuneration within three (3) Business Days upon written notice by DeepL (e-mail sufficient).
+DeepL shall inform Customer of an impending suspension at least three (3) Business Days in advance.
+DeepL will restore access without undue delay, at least within three (3) Business Days, if all outstanding debts have been paid.
+If the due remuneration exceeds twice the total value of charges successfully paid by Customer to DeepL in before, DeepL reserves the right to suspend the account immediately, informing Customer immediately about the suspension (e-mail sufficient).